pbuckles22/MinesweeperReinforcedLearning/docs/human_performance_benchmarks.md

 # Human Minesweeper Performance Benchmarks

 ## Overview
-This document establishes human performance benchmarks for Minesweeper to guide our dual curriculum system development.
-Our goal is to achieve human-level win rates across all difficulty levels.
+This document establishes human performance benchmarks for Minesweeper to guide our dual curriculum system development. **Our ultimate goal is to develop an AI system that learns and performs better than human benchmarks across all difficulty levels.**

+## Research Objective
+The dual curriculum system aims to:
+1. **Match human performance** as intermediate milestones
+2. **Surpass human benchmarks** as the ultimate goal
+3. **Demonstrate superhuman capabilities** in Minesweeper gameplay
+4. **Validate advanced RL techniques** for complex decision-making tasks

 ## Human Performance Data